ajfriend/market_eq/notes.md

 we will define both fisher and exhcange problems,

 then we give some computational frameworks for computing solutions to these convex problems, and provide examples.

+## to add
+the structure of these problems makes them hard to solve on a regular IP method. for instance, we exploit the sparisty to reduce the number of constraints and variables in the problem. however, the exponential cone is hard to handle.

+admm is a splitting method which will allow us to solve the problem by splitting it up into subproblems. the problem naturally splits across agents, but we could also put these into *groups* of agents if we wanted. there may be some benefit to doing this, computationally. proximal operators are dicsussed in parikh.

+# Wed Dec 10 16:49:30 2014
+## to add
+- why convex opt? nice framework, get a solution, can see properties of solutions, and we get to use existing solvers.
+- what is a convex problem
+- the homogeneous transformation for Fisher things
+- applications.
+- fisher traffic example? can we include flow constraints? just amount? or rate too? how do we evaluate both in the objective? maybe there's a dual trick here: max flows on the edges are a funciton of prices and budget. so the max flow is a convex program, do the dual to define the utility function in terms of the edge constraints.
+- discussion of other algorithms?
+GAMS software? tatonnement?